Betty Gore's house.

 For the next couple of months, Candy and Allan secretly met up at a motel called the Continental Inn, which was situated beside an expressway in the nearby city of Richardson.

-Allan decided to end his affair with Candy.
+Allan decided to end his affair with Candy

-Despite all of this, the couple patched things up and headed into the summer of 1980 with a newfound optimism about their marriage.
+Despite all of this, the couple patched things up and headed into the summer of 1980 with newfound optimism about their marriage.

-The killing of Betty Gore.
+The killing of Betty Gore

 Betty was struck 41 times and died from her injuries.
 Her body was not found until later that night, when her husband became concerned about the fact that all of his phone calls were going unanswered.